Skip to main content

 A breakthrough

-Scoliosis is one of the most challenging conditions still affecting Amirah, her mom says.
-Every six months, Amirah undergoes surgery to extend, replace or repair the vertical expandable prosthetic titanium rods (VEPTR) that were first implanted in her back by Dr. Campbell when she was 3 years old.
-The rods helped to straighten her spine, but because she continues to grow, the rods need to be expanded or replaced to keep pace with her growth.
+Scoliosis was one of the most challenging conditions that continued to affect Amirah as she grew, her mom says.
+Every six months, Amirah underwent surgery to extend, replace or repair the vertical expandable prosthetic titanium rods (VEPTR) that were first implanted in her back by Dr. Campbell when she was 3 years old.
+The rods helped to straighten her spine, but as she continued to grow, the rods needed to be expanded or replaced to keep pace with her growth until she was old enough for spinal fusion surgery.

 Amirah also had pharyngeal flap surgery when she was 5 years old to repair a difference in her palate.
 The surgery alleviated Katrina’s worries that Amirah’s classmates and teachers wouldn’t be able to understand her when she spoke.
 “It was one of the best decisions we made,” says Katrina.
 “Her speech improved so much in a short amount of time.
 She was able to communicate independently and have conversations with her peers.”